 The COMBO Method

 Unfortunately, there is no one-size-fits-all solution to the question of guiding your people into a career that will make them happy and your organization perform.
 So, I advocate for the combo method.
 Take a look at how EDSI uses it, here.

 For some organizations, well-defined career ladders can still work well.
 Using simple visuals to communicate a specific upward progression to a senior position just makes sense (think medical, research, technical and manufacturing based jobs).
-And that’s ok.

 The important thing to remember is that these are just options.
-And here is the final word: What you should really go for is career customization, which is achieved through continuous collaboration with your employees.
+And here is the final word: What you should really aim for is career customization, which is achieved through continuous collaboration with your employees.
 You can do this by consistently communicating the options, support and commitment that you have for your employees’ professional interests and goals.

 If you’re intrigued about the concept of customizing your employee’s careers and want to take your learning to the next level, check out our blog post Why Your Company Should Invest in Career Sculpting.